-After weeks of digging through old documents and photos to string together a timeline and gather evidence of a de-facto relationship with my partner Callum, I finally sat down to begin the online application process for my 820/801 Australian Partner Visa!
-And then promptly had to go dig through more documents and photos (and send several dozen emails to my family asking for scans of my birth certificate)..
+After weeks of digging through old documents and photos to string together a timeline and gather evidence of a de-facto relationship with my partner Callum, I finally sat down to begin the online application process for my 820/801 Australian Partner Visa..
+And then immediately had to go dig through more documents and photos (and send several dozen emails to my family asking for scans of my birth certificate).
 Use this list to help you collect all the necessary information before the fact, and be a little bit more prepared when you do finally hit Create Application.

 Much of the application is answering fairly generic questions that you’ll automatically know the answer to, but there were a few questions that required me to go digging through my files or ring up mum: